vercel/modelfusion/docs/guide/index.md

 ## Disclaimer

-`ai-utils.js` is currently in its initial development phase. **Until version 0.1 there may be breaking changes in each release.**
+`ai-utils.js` is currently in its initial development phase. **Until version 0.1 there may be frequent breaking changes.**

 ## Installation